turketwh/syllabi/semester/fall_2025/CSC301/description.md

 # CSC 301 - Fall 2025 - Course Description

-**Until this note is removed, this document is still a DRAFT and could continue to change!**

 ## Prior knowledge assumptions

 Students are expected to have background knowledge equivalent to the completion of the WFU courses of CSC 111, CSC 112, MTH 112, MTH 117, and CSC 201.